William A. Durant

-William A. Durant (March 18, 1866 – August 1, 1948) was a United States Democratic Party politician in the U.S. state of Oklahoma.
-He served as chief of the Choctaw Nation in Indian Territory, a member and Speaker of the Choctaw Nation and as the third Speaker of the Oklahoma House of Representatives.
+William A. Durant (March 18, 1866 – August 1, 1948) was a Choctaw politician in the U.S. state of Oklahoma.
+A lawyer, he sat in the tribal legislature and later became Speaker of the Choctaw Nation before its annexation in 1906.
+He played a role in Oklahoma statehood and served in the Oklahoma House, rising to become its fourth Speaker.

-Durant also served as a sergeant-at-arms at the 1906 Oklahoma constitutional convention.
 He was the sponsor of a bill that created Southeastern Oklahoma State University.

-He was the only Speaker of the Oklahoma House of Representatives to serve simultaneously as Speaker of the Choctaw Nation.
+He served later in life as chief of the Choctaw Nation during World War II.

 Early life

 Born in Bennington, in Indian Territory, on March 18, 1866, he was the son of Sylvester Durant, a Presbyterian minister, and Martha Robinson.
 He earned a master's degree in education from Arkansas College in 1886.

 A lawyer, Durant was licensed to practice in the courts of the Choctaw and Chickasaw Nations and in United States federal courts.
 In 1890, he was elected to the legislature of the Choctaw Nation and became speaker in 1891.
 He married Ida May Corber on April 19, 1892.

 Durant served as a sergeant-at-arms at the 1906 Oklahoma constitutional convention.

 On November 16, 1907, Durant took part in the ceremony that united Oklahoma Territory and Indian Territory into the U.S. state of Oklahoma.
 Durant's role was to give away the bride, Miss Indian Territory, to the groom.